codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-apps-overview.md

 You will also need to make sure that distribution certificates, bundle ids, provisioning profiles, APNS certificates, analytics configurations etc. are available for each version of the app you are going to build.

-In order to write your white labeling scripts, familiarity with shell scripting will also be an advantage, but samples for common tasks are available [here]()
+In order to write your white labeling scripts, familiarity with shell scripting will also be an advantage.
+You can find some samples for common tasks [here](./white-label-scripts/).

 ## Flavors versus a white labeling workflow